 Violating any of these conditions can lead to fines.
 Your first offense will earn you a $600 fine.
-Penalties increase on subsequent offense and become a felony on your fourth.
+Penalties increase on subsequent offenses and become a felony on your fourth.

 Additionally, driving under the influence of marijuana is illegal and will be treated the same as alcohol.

 The penalties for driving high are severe and can include up to six months in jail, a $1000 fine, and a mandatory driving school program.